guides16 min read

-You play a deep-stacked hand at a live tournament — a complex three-bet pot where you are not sure whether your turn barrel was right.
-You want to analyze it later in PokerTracker 4 or run it through GTO Wizard's hand history analyzer.
-But how do you actually get a live hand from the table into your analysis software?
+You play a deep-stacked hand at a live tournament — a tough three-bet pot where you are not sure your turn barrel was right.
+You want to review it later in PokerTracker 4, Holdem Manager 3, Hand2Note, or another analysis tool.
+The problem is not the analysis itself.
+It is getting a live hand off the table and into software that can actually read it.

-That is the workflow gap this guide closes.
-If you have been tracking your live poker hands — whether with a dedicated app, phone notes, or a paper journal — the next step is getting those hands into the analysis tools where real study happens.
-This article covers the complete pipeline: the format your hands need to be in, how to import them into PokerTracker 4 (PT4), Holdem Manager 3 (HM3), and GTO Wizard, and how to troubleshoot the problems that trip up most players.
+That is the gap this guide closes.
+If you have already been tracking your live poker hands — whether with a dedicated app, phone notes, or a paper journal — the next step is turning those notes into importable hand histories.
+This guide covers the required format, how to import into PokerTracker 4 (PT4), Holdem Manager 3 (HM3), and Hand2Note, and the errors that most often break the process.

-The good news: once you understand the format and the workflow, importing live hands is straightforward.
-The challenge has always been the capture step — getting your live hands into a structured, importable format in the first place.
+Once you understand the format, the import itself is quick.
+The harder part has always been the step before: getting your live hands into a structured, importable format in the first place.

 Why Analysis Software Matters for Live Players

 Online poker players have had seamless hand history analysis for over a decade.
-Every hand played on every major site is logged automatically, and tools like PokerTracker 4 and Holdem Manager 3 can import thousands of hands from a single file to generate statistical profiles, filter by position and action, and identify leaks across large samples.
+Every hand played on every major site is logged automatically, and tools like PokerTracker 4, Holdem Manager 3, and Hand2Note can import thousands of hands from a single file — generating statistical profiles, filtering by position and action, and surfacing leaks across large samples.

 This is the data gap between live and online poker.
-Analysis software can do remarkable things with hand data — filter your play by position, track how you perform in three-bet pots, measure your aggression frequencies by street, identify the spots where you are losing money.
-But it cannot analyze hands you never recorded.
+Analysis software can filter your play by position, track how you perform in three-bet pots, measure your aggression frequencies by street, and identify the spots where you are losing money.
+But none of that works without recorded hand data.

-The pipeline from live table to analysis software has three steps: capture the hand, format it correctly, and import it.
-Most players struggle with steps one and two, which is why so few live players ever get their hands into PT4 or HM3.
-This guide focuses on steps two and three — the format and the import — while linking to the resources that cover step one.
+Getting a live hand into analysis software takes three steps: capture, format, and import.
+Most players stall at the first two, which is why so few ever get their hands into these tools.
+This guide focuses on format and import — and links to resources that cover capture.

-Before diving into specific tools, you need to understand the format that makes it all work.
-PokerStars text format (.txt) has become the de facto standard for hand history interchange in poker.
-It is the common language that analysis tools understand.
+Before diving into specific tools, you need to understand the format that connects them.
+PokerStars text format (.txt) is among the most widely supported hand history formats in poker analysis.
+It functions as the de facto standard for hand history interchange — the common language that analysis tools are built to read.

-A PokerStars-format hand history is a plain text file with a specific structure.
-It includes header information (game type, stakes, table name, date), seat assignments with stack sizes, the deal and action on each street (preflop, flop, turn, river), and the summary (pot size, board, results).
+A PokerStars-format hand history is a plain text file with a specific structure: header information (game type, stakes, table name, date), seat assignments with stack sizes, the deal and action on each street (preflop, flop, turn, river), and a summary (pot size, board, results).

 Importing Live Hands into PokerTracker 4

-PokerTracker 4 is one of the two industry-standard desktop analysis platforms, available on Windows and Mac.
+PokerTracker 4 is one of the two primary desktop analysis platforms, available on Windows and Mac.
 It accepts PokerStars-format hand histories natively through its import function.
-(PT4 pricing: $69.99–$159.99 one-time license, with a 14-day free trial.
-Annual Support & Maintenance included first year; renewal $44.99–$99.99/year.
-Last verified March 2026.)

 The Import Process